fuzzykiller/resizeit2/README.md

 To build and check for type errors, use `npm run build` or `yarn run build` (`yarn build` should work, too).

 To pack the extension, use `npm run pack` or `yarn run pack`.
 This command requires a UNIX-style `zip` command to be present in `$PATH`.

+## Notes

+This extension is using `browser.storage.local`.
+Why?
+Because you may be using Firefox on systems with different monitor configurations.
+As such, synchronizing the settings is not appropriate.